pvdbleek/docker-for-windows-workshop/LAB-1.md

 Invoke-WebRequest -Uri https://broyal.blob.core.windows.net/1eae3d83-fc8b-4eba-8702-4bb20fcd6105/demoapp.zip -OutFile demoapp.zip
 -OutputPath <source_code_path>

-Extract-Archive demoapp.zip
+Expand-Archive -Path demoapp.zip
 ```

 Inside the demoapp directory you will find the Dockerfile for this project.
 You might want to inspect the Dockerfile to find out what happens during the image build.
+The extracted files contain a pre-compiled application, so there's no need to build them at this stage.

 To build the image: